lacymorrow/movie-info/README.md

 ### movieInfo(movie [, year ])

-Returns a Promise which resolves to a movie object
+Returns a Promise which resolves to a movie object.
+Callback version available in the `callback` branch.

 #### movie